 The Global Youth Unemployment Challenge

-The Global Opportunity Youth Network (GOYN) is a new global initiative catalyzing systems shifts for youth opportunity in communities around the world through the creation of sustainable economic pathways.
+The Global Opportunity Youth Network (GOYN) is a global initiative catalyzing systems shifts for youth opportunity in communities around the world through the creation of sustainable training, employment and income-earning pathways.
 We’re working to improve quality of life for “Opportunity Youth” — young people aged 15-29 who are out of school, unemployed, or working in informal jobs.

 Over the next five years, GOYN aims to:

 - Create a global network of GOYN communities working to create systems shifts to improve youth employment and life outcomes through cross-sector collaboration.

 - Partner with community leaders to achieve a 10% tipping point of change that directly creates access to at least 250,000 economic opportunities for opportunity youth.